-As a PLC programmer, there are two sides of the coin that you MUST know to get the job done, and those are the PLC and the HMI.
-In my first two PLC courses, you learned the ins and outs of PLC and have already created some pretty complex programs to run machines.
-Learn HMI / SCADA hands-on by developing your own live interfaces for a running system.
+There are two sides of the coin as a PLC programmer that you MUST learn to get the job done and that’s the PLC and the HMI.
+You learned the ins and outs of PLC in my first two PLC courses, and have already developed some pretty complex machine running programs.
+Practice hands-on HMI / SCADA by creating your own live interfaces for operating systems.

-As a PLC programmer, there are two sides of the coin that you MUST know to get the job done, and those are the PLC and the HMI.
-In my first two PLC courses, you learned the ins and outs of PLC and have already created some pretty complex programs to run machines.
+There are two sides of the coin as a PLC programmer that you MUST learn to get the job done and that’s the PLC and the HMI.
+You learned the ins and outs of PLC in my first two PLC courses, and have already developed some pretty complex machine running programs.

 Why Are There Four PLC Courses?

-PLC Tutorial 4 is only for the heavyweights.
-This course teaches you how to program using all five IEC programming languages (plus one more) in multiple environments.
-There are projects as well, so by the end, you have seen it all and DONE it all as well.
-There won’t be anything anybody can show you that you won’t already be familiar with.
+PLC Tutorial 4 This is for heavyweights only.
+This course teaches you how to program in different settings, using all five IEC programming languages (plus one more).
+There are also ventures, and you’ve seen it all by the end and have done it all.
+Nobody can show you anything that you won’t already be familiar with.

 - This course requires students to already know the basics of PLC programming.
 You should already be familiar with RSLogix 500 memory / IO addresses.
 As we will be developing interfaces against a running instance of a PLC program running live on RSLogix 500 Emulate, you should already be familiar with that software as well as RSLinx and RSLogix 500.

 - For those lacking the requisite knowledge to make the most of this course, my first course “PLC Programming from Scratch (PLC I) covers everything you’ll need and a whole lot more.